In April 2013, WordPress installations around the world were subjected to global-scale brute force attacks.

 As the most widely used CMS in the world, many people use and deploy the open source version of WordPress in a sub-optimal and insecure way, but the same could be said of Linux, Apache, MySQL, Node, Rails, Java, or any widely-used software.
 It is possible and actually not that hard to run WordPress in a way that is secure enough for a bank, government site, media site, or anything.

-Millions of businesses use WordPress to build their websites, including banks, global corporations, and e-commerce sites, not just bloggers.
+Millions of businesses around the world choose WordPress to build their presence online, including banks, large organizations, and e-commerce sites, not just bloggers.

-Other studies on issues that play a role in website security point to areas like:
+Other studies on issues that play a role in WordPress security point to factors such as:

-- No platform is immune to hacking.
-As many as 90% of all websites across all platforms are vulnerable to being attacked, mostly due to using software that is out of date.
+- No platform is completely immune to hackers.
+As many as 90% of all websites across all platforms are vulnerable to attack, mostly due to using software that is out of date.

-- The biggest security weakness in all web platforms seems to be the users themselves.
-An example of this is users ignoring strong password security practices.
+- The biggest security threat of all content management platforms seems to be the users themselves.
+An example of this is users ignoring good password security recommendations.

-- Lack of constant monitoring.
-Security processes require frequent monitoring, testing, updating and improvement.
+- Lack of constant system monitoring.
+All security systems need constant monitoring, testing, updating and improvement.

 - Server setup.
-For example, websites on shared hosting servers are only as secure as the least safe website on the hosting grid, so if another user has a weak FTP password on your shared server, then all sites on the server are potentially vulnerable to hacking also.
+For example, websites on shared webhosting are only as safe as the least safe website on the hosting grid, so if another user has a weak FTP password on your shared server, then every site on that server becomes vulnerable.

-As this article has hopefully shown, WordPress is quite secure.
-As long as you continue to implement basic website security measures (which all website owners should do) and keep your WordPress software (and plugins, themes, etc.) up-to-date, there’s no reason to avoid choosing WordPress to power your web site or blog.
+As this article has hopefully shown, WordPress is a secure web platform.
+As long as you commit to implementing basic security measures (which all website owners should do, regardless of their chosen technology platform) and keep your WordPress software (and plugins, themes, etc.) regularly updated, there is no reason to avoid using WordPress to power your web site or blog.

-To learn about ways to protect your WordPress site from brute-force attacks see this article: Preventing WordPress Brute Force Attacks
+To learn about ways to protect your WordPress site from brute-force attacks see this article: WordPress Brute Force Attack Prevention Measures

-An unsecured site provides hackers with a resource for launching denial of service attacks, spreading malware and engaging in information theft.
-Blog Defender WordPress Security Plugin makes your WordPress site invisible to bot and hacker attacks.
-Go here to learn more: How To Prevent Malicious Intrusions On Your WP Website From Hackers And Bots
+A compromised website provides malicious users with a valuable resource to launch denial of service attacks, spread malware and use your website to defraud online users.
+Blog Defender Security Plugin makes your WordPress site invisible to hackers and botnets.
+Learn more about this plugin here: How To Prevent Malicious Cyber-Attacks On Your WP Websites From Hackers & Bots

-If you are using older WordPress versions remember to back up everything before updating your software to benefit from the latest security updates.
-This way, if things don’t go as planned, you can always restore things back to their former state.
+If you are using outdated versions of WordPress make sure to back up your website fully before updating your software to benefit from the latest security updates.
+This way, if things don’t go as planned, you can always restore.

-If you don’t want to perform manual backups, there are a number of plugins you can use.
-You can read about a WordPress backup plugin that can fully automate your site backups here: Backup, Clone And Protect Your WordPress Websites And Blogs With Backup Creator Plugin For WP
+If you don’t want to perform manual backups, there are a number of WordPress plugins you can use.
+You can read about a WordPress backup plugin that can automate your backup process here: Backup, Clone & Protect Your WP Sites With Backup Creator WordPress Plugin

-The above facts were referenced from various online sources, including those listed below:
+The facts quoted in this article were referenced from various sources, including those listed below:

 - National Vulnerability Database

-Hopefully, now you have a better understanding of issues that can affect your web site and how WordPress can help you build a better business online.
-To learn more about the security benefits of using WordPress for a business website or blog please see other articles we have published on this site or subscribe to receive updates and notifications when new content is published.
+Hopefully, the above post has given you a better understanding of problems that can affect your web site and how WordPress can help you get better results online.
+To learn more about the security benefits of using WordPress for a business website or blog please click on links to visit our related posts section or subscribe to receive updates and notifications whenever new articles or tutorials are published.

 "I have used the tutorials to teach all of my clients and it has probably never been so easy for everyone to learn WordPress ...
 Now I don't need to buy all these very expensive video courses that often don't deliver what they promise." - Stefan Wendt, Internet Marketing Success Group

-Did you enjoy this article?
-Please use the share buttons below and share this post with other WordPress users.
+Did you enjoy this tutorial?
+If so, please take a moment to use the social buttons below to share this article with other WordPress users.